NyxofDarkness/book_app/README.md

 Number and name of feature: DataBase Configuration Estimate of time needed to complete: 1 hour
 Start time: 2:13
-Finish time:
+Finish time: 3pm
-Actual time needed to complete:
+Actual time needed to complete: about an hour... more added through project to add features

 Number and name of feature: User Acceptance Tests Estimate of time needed to complete: 2 hours